-A cursory analysis of the stock valuations of MarketGrader's Growth Leaders in China shows that, based on the average trailing price to earnings (P/E) ratios, the Index itself is not that much cheaper than the benchmarks.
-In fact, as shown in Figure 18, the weighted P/E ratio (based on the weights of each index's constituents), Market-Grader's Index appears marginally more expensive than the CSI 300 Index and the CSI SOE Composite.
-This may be seen in Figure 18.
+A cursory analysis of the stock valuations of MarketGrader's New Economy constituents shows that, based on the average trailing price to earnings (P/E) ratios, the Index itself is not that much cheaper than the benchmarks.
+In fact, as shown in Figure 18, the weighted P/E ratio (based on the weights of each index's constituents) of Market-Grader's Index appears marginally more expensive than the CSI 300 Index, the CSI SOE Composite, and the MSCI China Index.